tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ## Protocol Invariants

 This section describes invariants that TLS endpoints and middleboxes MUST follow.
-It also applies to earlier versions, which assumed these rules but did not document them.
+It also applies to earlier versions of TLS.

 TLS is designed to be securely and compatibly extensible.
 Newer clients or servers, when communicating with newer peers, should negotiate the